-The development and pilot phase should be limited to 3 years and should be supported by project-based EC funding (e.g., another Coordination and Support Action project).
-In the mid-term, the Open Call methodology of the OSCARS project offers a possible solution for the continuation of some activities of HealthyCloud, and the development
+The development and pilot phase should be limited to 2-3 years and should be supported by project-based EC funding (e.g., another CSA).
+The Open Call methodology of the OSCARS project offers a potential route for the continuation of some activities of HealthyCloud, and the development of the HRIC before definitive funding is assured.
+OSCARS brings together RIs organised into five "Science Clusters" along the ESFRI thematic research domains and will support new Open Science projects, that together will drive the uptake of FAIR data intensive research across the European Research Area.